Reinhardt-Xie/Reinhardt-Xie-ReinSimple_Docker_Container_Project/README.md

-# Simple_Docker_Container_Project
+## Simple_Docker_Container_Project

-This is building a container for backpropagation algorithm with respect to Deep Neural Network.
+This is building a container for the backpropagation algorithm with respect to Deep Neural Network.

-## Build the Container Yourself and Push to Docker Hub

 ### Build image